 On June 7, 2023, the Company was served with a putative class action lawsuit, Connie Howard, Yadira Yazmin Hernandez, and Deborah Reynolds, et al. v.
 Laboratory Corporation of America, Laboratory Corporation of America Holdings, and Meta Platforms, Inc., filed in the U.S. District Court for the Northern District of California, alleging that the Company's website includes a tracking code created by Meta, known as the Meta Pixel, that sent information related to Plaintiffs and their online activities to Meta.
 Plaintiffs assert claims against the Company under California and Pennsylvania law and seek to represent classes of all persons in California, or in Pennsylvania, who allegedly entered search terms into the Company's website and who used Facebook during a time that Plaintiffs allege the Meta Pixel was active on the Company's website.
 Plaintiffs seek an injunction, damages, attorneys' fees, and costs.
 On August 23, 2023, the Company filed a Motion to Dismiss.
 On September 5, 2023, the lawsuit was transferred to the U.S. District Court for the Middle District of North Carolina.
 On September 9, 2023, Plaintiffs filed an Amended Complaint.
 Among other things, the Amended Complaint contains allegations that in addition to the Meta Pixel, the Company's website uses Google Analytics and other online tracking technologies.
+On October 11, 2023, the Company filed a Motion to Dismiss the Amended Complaint.
 The Company will vigorously defend the lawsuit.